Footwear workers make shoes, boots and sandals using hand and machine tools.

 A stuffcutter cuts the bottom sections of the shoes, which includes the soles, heels and insoles, using a clicking press.

 A tableworker prepares the uppers for the machinist to sew together and cleans, polishes and packs the completed item of footwear.
-With experience and sometimes further training, it is possible to progress to technical or supervisory levels.

 - enjoy practical and manual activities